LiuXYh/northernSCS_2022/README.md

-**Data and analysis codes of the manuscript "Liu Y, et al. 2025.
-Coupling between bacterial phylogenetic diversity and heterotrophic productivity in a coastal ecosystem affected by estuarine plumes, ISME Communications, 5(1), ycaf102, doi:10.1093/ismeco/ycaf102".**
+Data and analysis codes of the manuscript **"Liu Y, et al. 2025.
+Coupling between bacterial phylogenetic diversity and heterotrophic productivity in a coastal ecosystem affected by estuarine plumes, ISME Communications, 5(1), ycaf102, doi:10.1093/ismeco/ycaf102"**.

 # Main files